yangyan92/Deep-ADMM-Net/README.md

 2.For training the networks<br>
 1).
 The training chest dataset is in './data/ChestTrain_20'.<br>
     Run "Gen_traindata.m" to generate training data, <br>
-    and load  corresponding sampling pattern in these operation. <br>
+    and load  corresponding sampling pattern in this operation. <br>

 2).
 Modify the network setting and trainging setting in  './config.m '.<br>